undefinedDarkness/undefineddarkness.github.io/src/brain/small-c.md

 I am not a big fan of such an approach, feels like cheating but it is an actual approach so how much does it help?
 Running it with the highest compression level (-9) on our 40kb binary yields a binary size of 24kb...
 Wow that is actually amazing, I didnt think it would reduce the size that much..
-I should use this more.. wow, I should've tried this earlier...
+That is really impressive

-NOTE: Since upx is often used in malware, There are chances it might get flagged by an antivirus, But running through virus total shows only [results](https://is.gd/MtqIMG) from Google & Ikarus(?)
+**NOTE:** Since upx is often used in malware, There are chances it might get flagged by an antivirus, But running through virus total shows only [results](https://is.gd/MtqIMG) from Google & Ikarus(?)

+**NOTE:** In a web enviroment, files are usually transferred while being gzip-compressed, UPX would be negligible for .wasm files and it doesnt support it anyway.

 ```
 76K     min